-I have written a few blog posts before about the best power tools to create dollhouses and miniatures, like a mini-drill or a craft table saw.
-But today I will be writing about the best tools to make your own wooden dollhouse.
+I have written a few blog posts before about the best power tools to create dollhouses and miniatures like a mini-drill or a craft table saw.
+But today I will be writing about the best tools for making miniatures and making your own wooden dollhouse.
 Also, I will be covering hand tools and small tools, if you don’t want to use power tools.

 Do you wonder how on earth to even start making a dollhouse?
 Well, I have written an article about that as well, right here.

 But Let’s Start With Safety First!- Tools for Miniature Building

 In a previous post, I already talked about safety measures when you go about using power tools, but I wanted to add a few things:

 - do not wear loose clothing that might get caught in a revolving machine.

 - if you are using a machine that has machine guards, always use them properly

 - while using sharp hand tools, always keep both hands behind the cutting edge

 - when changing saw-blades or making any other adjustments, always unplug power tools first!

 - use push sticks whenever possible to avoid cutting your fingers